noelbolando/boltzmann-wealth-model/README.md

 # Botlzmann Wealth Model #
+This model is drawn from econophysics and presents a statistical mechanics approach to wealth distribution.

+Refererences and further reading can be found below.

 ## Project Description ##
 I made this little project to practice simulation tools with Mesa - Python's agent-based modeling and simulation library.